 You have up to two years to complete your masters or graduate diploma under the scholarship.
 The university that you decide to study through may have additional completion requirements.

-The following universities offer an approved masters in inclusive/special education:
+The following universities offer a recognised masters in inclusive/special education:

 - Australian Catholic University